Rago Fab Dash Mount For 5th Gen 4Runner – Install Guide

 The Rago Fabrication Dash Mount allows you to attach multiple accessories such as phone, GPS, and tablet holders.
 Other device mounts can also be attached to the top of the plate utilizing seven mounting holes that take standard 10-24 hardware.

-It’s equipped with (11) 10-24 self-clinching nuts, which lets you mount your accessories in a variety of positions.
+It’s equipped with (11) 10-24 self-clinching nuts, which lets you mount your accessories in various positions.
 Also included in this kit are the adjustable accessory mounts for both the driver and passenger.
 These two accessory mounts most often have a CB radio or HAM radio microphone mounted.

-Some state that the visibility of the digital clock is blocked, but I think this depends on the height of the driver.
-Taller people are not able to see the clock, while shorter people may still be able to.
-If being able to retain the visibility of this clock is important to you, then this mount may not be your best option.
+Some state that the digital clock’s visibility is blocked, but I think this depends on the driver’s height.
+Taller people cannot see the clock, while shorter people may still be able to.
+If you want to retain the clock’s visibility, then this mount may not be your best option.
 It comes powder-coated black with all of the hardware needed for installation.

 Installation

-Minimal tools are needed for installation.
-The process requires patience as it involves drilling holes into your factory dash that can’t be undone.
+Installation requires minimal tools.
+The process requires patience, as it involves drilling holes into your factory dash that can’t be undone.

 Tools & Materials